 That was when my father went away.
 A few days after the Russian scandal.
 Well, you don’t want to know about that.

-(He gets up and goes back to the case, to the other side of it this time.)
+(He gets up and goes back to the case.)

 Dinky toys.
 These are old: my ones were much more up to date.
 Oh, and Junior Scrabble.
 I definitely had one of those.
 I used to love it.
 I’d play against myself – my father wasn’t often there and Aunt Rose wasn’t fond of word games.
 And Raymond couldn’t play, of course.
 He was my cousin.
 Aunt Rose’s son.
 He was about my age but he – well, in those days we called people like Raymond Mongols.
 It wasn’t meant unkindly.
 It just meant their eyes made them look – Asiatic.
 Which they did: really.
 No-one talked about Down’s Syndrome in those days.
 I don’t think we’d have known what you meant.
 I used to like playing with Raymond – he was very affectionate: he was always hugging me.
 And he liked ball games and running.
 But he couldn’t cope with Scrabble.
 So, I used to play on my own, playing against myself.
 And when I got tired of that, I used to lay all the letters out and try to make as many words as I could: the idea was to have no letters left over.
 I got quite good.